 Transform your script into an award-winner with only a few extra hours perfecting your transitions.

 Everyone is worried about the rewrite.
 Personally, I love to rewrite.
-It’s the main reason why I vomit out a first draft as quickly as I can and spend more time on the polish drafts.
+It’s the main reason why I vomit out the first draft as quickly as I can and spend more time on the polish drafts.
 You can’t know what will work and what won’t until you throw words together in a specific order and see what happens.

-One of the key elements to any good rewrite, is the transition pass.
+One of the key elements to any good rewrite is the transition pass.